Search for Important Questions

 1. Write the distinction between management accounting and financial accounting.

-3. What do you understand by zero-base budgeting?
-Explain its advantages.
+2. What do you understand by budget?

 1. What are Conventions of Accounting?